 Classical music in Paris – Philarmonie de Paris

 The Paris Philharmonic is the prestigious newcomer on the Parisian music scene.
 The modern venue opened in 2015 to much excitement.
-Designed by renowned French architects Jean Nouvel and Christian Portzamparc, the Philharmonic houses three full-sized concert halls as well as a music museum, exhibition area and rehearsal spaces.
-The varied program features rock, jazz, rock, world, experimental music, classical – of course – and much more.
+Designed by renowned French architects Jean Nouvel and Christian Portzamparc, the Philharmonic houses three full-sized concert halls as well as a music museum, exhibition area, and rehearsal spaces.
+The varied program features rock, jazz, rock, world, experimental music and classical – of course.
 Ticket prices vary depending on the show.
-The Philharmonic also has onsite bar as well as a rooftop restaurant.
-Located in the 19th arrondissement, you have an amazing panoramic view of Paris.
+The Philharmonic also has an onsite bar as well as a rooftop restaurant.
+It is located in the 19th arrondissement, so you will have an amazing panoramic view of Paris.

 Arenas in Paris for giant concert

 The French capital now counts three huge concert arenas.
 The U Arena is the city’s newest arena, completed in 2018.
-It’s Europe’s biggest concert hall, with a seating capacity of 40,000!
+It’s Europe’s biggest concert hall, it has a seating capacity of 40,000!
 There is also the mythical Stade de France located just north of Paris.
 Additionally, the Accor arena in the 13th arrondissement hosts concerts and sporting events alike.
 For now, only a few shows have been announced for 2019.
-Metallica will be playing the Stade de France.
-Lenny Kravitz will also be playing the Accor area in June 2019.
+Metallica will be playing the Stade de France and Lenny Kravitz will also be playing the Accor area in June 2019.

 Concerts in Paris – Cool & trendy venue for concerts